Discovering Hope: How Physiotherapy Can Help Treat Fibromyalgia

 2. Improved Mobility: Stretching and strengthening exercises enhance flexibility and muscle strength, making it easier to perform daily activities.

-3. Enhanced Quality of Life: By managing symptoms effectively, physiotherapy can improve overall well-being and enable individuals to participate more fully in their lives.
+3. Enhanced Quality of Life: By managing symptoms effectively, physiotherapy can improve overall musculoskeletal well-being and enable individuals to participate more fully in their lives.

 Physiotherapists work closely with patients to develop personalized treatment plans that address their specific symptoms and goals.
 This collaborative approach ensures that each individual receives the care they need to manage their condition effectively.